gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       begin: 220000+0100
       end: 230000+0100
     autoUpdate:
-      kubernetesVersion: true
+      kubernetesVersion: false
 ```

-The `Shoot` specification refers a Kubernetes version that was dropped from the `CloudProfile`.
-In the upcoming maintenance window, the Kubernetes version of the shoot cluster is updated to the next patch version `1.10.13`.
-In the `Shoot` specification, `.spec.maintenance.autoUpdate.kubernetesVersion` must be true, otherwise no version update is triggered.
+The `Shoot` specification refers a Kubernetes version that has an `expirationDate`.
+In the maintenance window on `2019-04-14`, the Kubernetes version of the shoot cluster is updated to `1.11.10`.
+This is the highest patch version of minor target version `1.11` that follows source version `1.10`.

 ### Automatic Update from Expired Machine Image Version